-Domingo to return to the stage amid harassment allegations
+Correction: Placido Domingo-Europe story

 Two opera houses in the United States have canceled performances, but no European opera house has taken Domingo off the bill.
 Instead, some colleagues and venues there have come to his defense, resisting what they see as a rush to judgment.

-The 78-year-old Domingo has received the full support from Salzburg Festival management and his co-stars ahead of Sunday’s performance of Verdi’s “Luisa Miller,” in which the famous tenor will sing the baritone title role.
+The 78-year-old Domingo has received the full support from Salzburg Festival management and his co-stars ahead of Sunday’s performance of Verdi’s “Luisa Miller,” in which the famous tenor will sing the baritone role of Luisa’s father.

 Festival President Helga Rabl-Stadler said in a statement confirming the engagement that, “I would find it wrong and morally reprehensible to make irreversible judgments at this point, and to base decisions on such judgments.”
 She also cited Domingo’s famous amiability, observed over 25 years, adding “had the accusations against him been voiced inside the Festspielhaus in Salzburg, I am sure I would have heard of it.”